giongto35/cloud-morph/README.md

 ### For Developers
 - Experience playing/hosting Cloud Gaming on their own.
 - Open Source: Try to setup a cloud gaming service on your own.
-- Plugable Cloud gaming module: The core cloud gaming mechanism is packaged: can put in different tech stack/ Programming language; or run as a component on a website.
+- Plugable Cloud gaming module: The cloud gaming core is packaged and virtualized, so it can be put in different tech stack/ or run as a component.

 ### For Consumers.
 - Collaborative Gaming: Ex.
 Twitch play pokemon, or http://clouddiablo.com/ .
 For people with less time but still want to finish the game.